marsop/machikoro/README.md

 # machikoro
-Python implementation of the cardgame
+Python implementation of the cardgame Machi Koro

 Initial development will try to use Cocos2D and/or PyGame.
 Contributors welcomed :)